Cap-go/website/content/blog/how-version-work-in-capgo.md

 ---
 slug: "how-version-work-in-capgo"
 title: How version work in Capgo
 description: Understand how Capgo manage versions in your app, and use it at best.
-Major, minor, patch meaning.
+Learn the meaning of major, minor, patch.
 author: Martin Donadieu
 author_url: https://twitter.com/martindonadieu
 created_at: 2022-08-25
 updated_at: 2022-08-25
 head_image: "/versionning.webp"
-head_image_alt: Capgo version system
+head_image_alt: Capgo bundle version system
 tag: Tutorial
 published: true
 next_blog: "how-to-release-major-version-in-capgo"